RJC497/IoT-Digital-Forensics-Course/README.md

 Parts of the original Course 1 became outdated - so it was removed from this respository.
 However, I have since partnered with UTSA and Boston University and we have expanded and updated Course 1 and built out 3 other courses.
 If you are a US-based law enforcment personnel and are interested in taking these courses please contact read the details below.

-## Invitation to Participate in Free IoT Digital Forensics Training Courses for U.S. Based Law Enforcement Personnel ##
+## Invitation to Participate in Free IoT Digital Forensics Training Courses for U.S. Based Law Enforcement Personnel
+## Cost: Free of charge (materials will be provided online)
+## Enrollment: Limited to 30 participants per course
+## Registration: To register, please contact Graduate Research Assistant, Erin Stephens, at ercobean@bu.edu

 Hello All U.S. based Law Enforcement Personnel: